Florent1711/holbertonschool-web_front_end/html_advanced/README.md

     • in the Latest news section
         -in each level 3 heading, create a link to # around the text already in the heading Does not need to pass W3C

+24-index.html - Copy the content of 23-index.html into 24-index.html
+    • in the nav
+        -create an unordered list, put each anchor tag (Home, Services, Works, …) as an individual list item
+    • in the div in the footer
+        -create an unordered list and put each anchor tag (Facebook, Twitter, …) as an individual list item W3C does not need to pass